inference-labs-inc/dsperse/docs/arc42.md

 ### 3.1.
 System Scope

-- **Kubz** is designed to enable distributed zkML proof computation by splitting a neural network’s weight matrix into vertical layers.
+- **Dsperse** is designed to enable distributed zkML proof computation by splitting a neural network’s weight matrix into vertical layers.
 - It is the first implementation aiming for distributed zkML proof generation, targeting use cases where large neural networks require distribution of workload.

 ### 3.2.
 External Interfaces and Context Diagram

 - **External Systems:**
   - **ezkl/Halo 2:** Used for generating circuits and proofs.
-Kubz will adapt these tools to support vertical layer circuitization.
+Dsperse will adapt these tools to support vertical layer circuitization.
   - **Bittensor Network:** Provides the infrastructure for miners and validators; handles proof submission, scoring, and incentive distribution.

 ---